sparkajai/linkedin_connections/README.md

 click on the register link to register a new user or register using linkedin,

 after logging in all your connections will be displayed and you may edit their names and save into the database.

+5) access url /linkedin/ to view the rest API data.